-In this section, we use the 2S-ESS RT model to simulate the measurements and quantify the role of aerosol scattering in the variation in $H_2O$ SCDs retrieved from CLARS.
-The 2S-ESS model performs an exact computation of the single scattering using all moments of the phase function, while the multiply-scattered radiation is calculated using the two-stream approximation.
-This model has been used for GHG remote sensing in several previous studies (Xi et al., 2015; Zhang et al., 2015; Zhang et al., 2016).
+In this section, we use the 2S-ESS RT model to simulate the measurements and quantify the role of aerosol scattering in the variation in H_2O SCDs retrieved from CLARS.
+The 2S-ESS model performs an exact computation of the single scattering using all moments of the phase function, while the multi-scattered radiation is calculated using the two-stream approximation.
+This model has been used for GHG remote sensing in several previous studies (Xi et al., 2015; Zhang et al., 2015, 2016).

-We simulate the spectral radiance observed by CLARS-FTS for the West Pasadena target.
+We simulate the spectral radiance observed by CLARS-FTS for the western Pasadena target.
 The settings for this model are largely the same as those used by Zhang et al. (2015).
-Some essential settings and modifications are as follows.
-In this RT model, (1) the a priori atmospheric profile is obtained from NCEP-NCAR reanalysis data (Kalnay et al., 1996).
-The profile has 70 layers from the surface up to 70 km; (2) absorption coefficients for all absorbing gas molecules are derived from the
+Some essential settings and modifications in this RT model are as follows: